AlaskaAirlines/auro-button/README.md

 ## Auro Button Properties:

-For a full listing of the [Auro Button API](http://auro.alaskaair.com/components/auro/button/api)
+For a full listing of the [Auro Button API](https://auro.alaskaair.com/components/auro/button/api)

 ## Orion Button Properties:

-For a full listing of the [Orion Button API](https://auro.alaskaair.com/components/ods/button/api)
+For a full listing of the [Orion Button API](https://auro.alaskaair.com/components/auro/button/api)

 ## API Code Examples

-For full API examples, see the [ods-button demo page](https://alaskaairlines.github.io/ods-button/).
+For full API examples, see the [ods-button demo page](https://auro.alaskaair.com/components/auro/button).

+## Deprecated

+During the transition from Orion to Auro, there will be specific actions taken to address a clean transition and proper deprecation of Orion resources.

+1. `<ods-button>` will continue to be supported until an official EOL has been communicated
+1. [Alternate build solutions](#alternate-build-solutions) are no longer supported and will be removed with next MAJOR release

-## Contextual component (deprecated)
+### Contextual component (deprecated)

 <span style="color: red"><b>Only supported with ods-button</b></span>